-I like colours that break down (fall apart) in water so the pigment comes out of solution.
+I like colours that break down (fall apart, granulate) so the pigment comes out of solution.
 I call this homeopathic paint.

-I use single pigment paints from Golden Heavy Body and Daler-Rowney Cryla for their quality and texture.
+I use single pigment paints: my preferences are Golden Heavy Body, Winsor Newton and Daler-Rowney Cryla for their quality and texture.
+I also like Liquitex and Ara.
 Japanese Sumi-e (Moon Palace) ink which I get imported from Japan courtesy Amazon and mineral chips for grinding specific colours.
 Acrylic inks.
 Opaque Japanese watercolour called Kuretake Gansai Tambi, and Maimeri tube watercolour.
-I’ve used Liquitex, Tri-Art, Lucas, Schmincke, Pebeo as well.
+Pigment powders.

 For Sumi-e, I have a selection of wolf and goat hair brushes in various sizes and some handmade brushes, from Japan and China.

-Brush/tool brands: RGM, Omega, Russell and Chapple, Escoda, Robertson.
+Brush/tool brands: RGM, Omega, Russell and Chapple, Escoda, Robertson, Rafael.

 My preference is paper and hard surfaces with tooth.